 2- If so, then we use it to develop a specific, individual protocol, and

-3- To create a baseline to compare to later Brain Maps so that we can identify brain function change as we move forward with the neurofeedback sessions (to show objective change in brain function.)
+3- To create a baseline to compare to later Brain Maps so that we can identify brain function change as we move forward with the Neurofeedback sessions (to show an objective change in brain function.)

 How to interpret a QEEG?

 An individual is compared to the population by computing its z-score, i.e., the number of standard deviations that the individual’s metric is away from the mean.
 Usually, z-scores with an absolute value larger than 2 are considered non-typical (since 95% of values are contained in the [-2, 2] range), with positive values indicating an excess of activity and negative values a deficit.
-As a result, QEEG metrics such as absolute or relative power can be z-scored and represented over two- or three- dimensional brain maps.
-Brain maps comparing the absolute power (in different frequency bands) from an individual to the population.
-Color scale represents z-scores in the range [-3, 3].
+As a result, QEEG metrics such as absolute or relative power can be z-scored and represented over two- or three-dimensional brain maps.
+Brain maps compare the absolute power (in different frequency bands) of an individual to the population.
+The color scale represents z-scores in the range [-3, 3].
 Thus, an excess of activity is represented in red color (z-score > 2); a lack of activity in blue color (z-score < -2).